skdsusit/starter-hugo-research-group/content/authors/王晨光/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- 本科生
+- Undergraduate Student
 ---
+## Biography
-Wangchenguang is an undergraduate majoring in computer science at Shanghaitech university.
+**Wangchenguang** is an undergraduate majoring in computer science at Shanghaitech university.
 He is currently working on high spatial resolution passive cavitation imaging.